-6.1 No consultation is necessary on this specific issue but consultation has occurred with the public and with service committees on the wider issues relating to the budget and Council tax for 2021-22.
-This was shared with service committees during December.
+6.1 No consultation is necessary on this specific issue but consultation has occurred with the public and with service committees on the wider issues relating to the budget and Council tax for 2023-24.
+The outputs of this exercise are included within a separate agenda item at this meeting.